Part 4: The Compassionate Container - Guidance and Space Holding in Psychedelic Therapy

 The Synergy: Psychedelics, Compassion, and Presence

 The psychedelic journey, held within this container, becomes a powerful training ground for self-compassion.
-It's a modern ritual where the active ingredients are the synergy between the chemical catalyst and the profound experience of being safely and compassionately witnessed.
+It's a modern ritual where the active ingredients are the synergy between the chemical catalyst and the deep experience of being safely and compassionately witnessed.
 This is the heart of the therapeutic model we practice at Compassion Retreats.

 Sources for this article